Self-heating food packaging: History

 Designs for self-heating food packaging date back to at least 1907.

-During world war 2 Britain introduced them to troops rations for the Normandy landings using the ICI smokeless fuel mechanism.
+During World War II, Britain introduced them to troops rations for the Normandy landings using the ICI smokeless fuel mechanism.
 This mechanism was not fool-proof and the cans could sometimes explode.
-Cans using this mechanism continued to see some use after World War 2 with some making their way to the Falkland Islands Dependencies Survey.
+Cans using this mechanism continued to see some use after World War II, with some making their way to the Falkland Islands and Dependencies Aerial Survey Expedition.